material-admin/doc-material-components/dev-article-template.md

 Each section should have a 2nd tier header.
 Add 1-2 sentences from the material.io website that describes when and how to use the component.

 **Important** If your platform does not support a particular variant, include the variant but EXPLICITLY STATE THAT IT ISN'T SUPPORTED.
-Consider including a link to library that does support the variant.
+Consider including a link to a library that does support the variant.

-### \[Component Example\] example
+### \[Component variant\] example

-The component example header should be one level below the component section header.
+The variant example header should be one level below the component variant header.

-The Example section should have the following:
+The example section should have the following:
 * 1-2 sentences to describe the example
 * An image rendering whatever sample code is included
 * A list of links to the applicable API(s) listed from highest level to lowest level: include both developer source (e.g., [developer.android.com], or as available) and GitHub source